Western Illinois University: Macomb Campus

 All halls are equipped with air-conditioning and heating.
 When the air-conditioning or heating is on, keep windows closed so that equipment can operate efficiently.
-The Physical Plant will be called in to check the cooling/heating equipment if the room temperature is outside of established parameters.
-If you believe your room temperature to be outside of these parameters, check-out a thermometer at your front desk to take a temperature reading in your room and report your findings to our facilities staff.
+Facilities Management will be called in to check the cooling/heating equipment if the room temperature is outside of established parameters.
+If you believe your room temperature to be outside of these parameters, check out a thermometer at your front desk and report your findings to our desk or hall staff.

 Bicycle racks are available outside each residence hall.
 Bicycles are not allowed in buildings.
 Storing or parking bicycles in rooms, hallways, or lounges is prohibited.